falcosecurity/community/README.md

 # Overview

-When: Every Thursday at 11 AM ET (8AM PT, 5 PM CET)
+When: Bi-weekly on Wednesday at 11 AM ET (8AM PT, 5 PM CET)

 Where: https://sysdig.zoom.us/j/213235330